TRE-Provenance/TRE-Provenance.github.io/index.md

 The license for the TRE Provenance Explorer, TRE Provenance Monitor and any supporting examples is [CC-BY 4.0](http://creativecommons.org/licenses/by/4.0).

 # Resources
-The TEC Toolkit includes the resources listed below.
-Every resource has its own GitHub repository, available in the [TEC-Toolkit organization](https://github.com/TRE-Provenance):
+The TRE Provenance Toolkit includes the resources listed below.
+Every resource has its own GitHub repository, available in the [TRE-Provenance organization](https://github.com/TRE-Provenance):

 ## Software
 - [Variable Selection Tool](https://github.com/TRE-Provenance/Variable-Specification-Selection-Tool)